Edme-François-Étienne Gois

 Edme-François-Étienne Gois, also Étienne Gois le fils, (1765–1836) was a French sculptor.

 Born in Paris, Gois was the son of the sculptor Étienne-Pierre-Adrien Gois, with whom he initially trained.
 He then attended the École des Beaux-Arts, where he won the second prize in sculpture in 1788 and a first prize in 1791.
 The 1791 work was a depiction of Abimelech Taking Sarah.
 The first prize was originally awarded to Pierre-Charles Bridan.
 Gois wrote to the king for another first prize, which was granted.
-Louis XVI of France hastened to write to the Academy for this award to be presented, and it was immediately given to the Gois.
+Louis XVI hastened to write to the Academy for this award to be presented, and it was immediately given to the Gois.